 I was looking forward to getting to Munich.
-Not just because I was looking forward to all the cool things there are to do in the city, but because I was also looking forward to spending four nights in the one spot.
-Moving every day or two is only sustainable for short periods of time for me, although with a rental car it was a much less onerous process that travelling my public transport.
+Not just because I was looking forward to all the cool things there are to do in the city, but because I was also looking forward to spending four nights in one spot.
+Moving every day or two is only sustainable for short periods of time for me, although with a rental car, it was a much less onerous process than travelling by public transport.

 One of the challenges though was finding reasonably priced accomodation where we could also have free parking and it was close to public transport to easily get into the city centre.
 We weren’t entirely successful at achieving this, but almost!

 This article may contain affiliate links.
 This means that if you make a purchase after clicking on a link, I may receive a small commission.
 Read the full disclaimer here.